lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session10_say.md

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_decisions.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Decisions.** *Based on what you learned in this experiment, what changes are you ready to make in your practice?*

+## That's it for modeling to learn how to use systems thinking.
+Next is our Done/Do review.

+Today we logged in to the sim UI to run experiment 3 and explored the results using systems thinking skills.
+Before next time, review and compare the base case with experiments 1, 2 and 3 and think about possible clinical care changes the team could make.

 ## Done and Do (15 minutes)
 <!-- Do/Done Tables -->
 | <img src = "https://raw.githubusercontent.com/lzim/teampsd/hexagon_icons/np_hexagon-check-mark_309690_003F72.png" height = "80" width = "80"> **Done** | <img src = "https://raw.githubusercontent.com/lzim/teampsd/hexagon_icons/np_synchronize_778914_003F72.png" height = "90" width = "90"> **Do** |
 | --- | --- |
 | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_sim.png" height = "75" width = "110">](http://mtl.how/sim) We ran exp 3 and discussed the results using systems thinking skills. | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_sim.png" height = "75" width = "110">](http://mtl.how/sim) Review and compare the bc, exp 1, exp 2 and exp 3 and think about possible decisions or changes the team could make in clinical care. |

+## Until next time, thank you for *Modeling to Learn*!